quynhnle135/my-website/docs/tech-blogs/notes/post_19.md

 ## 1. Code for the human, not the computer

->"Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." - Martin Fowler
+> <i>"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." - Martin Fowler</i>

 - The best engineers I know are producted-minded: thinking about solving a problem for humans first
 - The best engineers I knew always evaluated the value of their code, for all audiences